Donate

 July 16, 1902 – May 11, 1982

-Sister Maria Lucian Convery, IHM, of the Sisters, Servants of the Immaculate Heart of Mary, died Tuesday, May 11, 1982 at the Marian Convent in Scranton, Pennsylvania, after an illness.
+Sister Maria Lucian Convery, IHM, of the Sisters, Servants of the Immaculate Heart of Mary, died Tuesday, May 11, 1982, at the Marian Convent in Scranton, PA.

 She was born on July 16, 1902, in Rocktown, County Donegal, Ireland, and given the name Letitia.
 She was daughter of the late Bernard and Catherine McGurk Convery.
 She entered the IHM Congregation at Marywood on September 30, 1926, received the religious habit on December 29, 1926, and made profession of her vows on January 2, 1929.

-Sister Maria Lucian served as a cook at: St. Joseph Hospital in Carbondale, PA, for 19 years; St. Michael’s School for Boys in Hoban Heights, PA; Most Holy Rosary Convent in Syracuse, NY; and at IHM Convents located in New York, Rhode Island, Ashley and Pittsburgh, PA.
+Sister Maria Lucian served as a cook at the following institutions: St. Joseph Hospital in Carbondale, PA, for 19 years; St. Michael’s School for Boys in Hoban Heights, PA; and Most Holy Rosary Convent in Syracuse, NY.
+She also served at IHM Convents located in Ashley and Pittsburgh, PA, New York and Rhode Island.

-She is survived by three sisters, Mrs. Rita Corr of Lapeer, Michigan, Mrs. John Hamill Davison of Michigan, Mrs. Kathleen Christian of Ardglass, County Down, Ireland, and several nieces and nephews.
+She is survived by three sisters, Rita Corr of Lapeer of Michigan; Mrs. John Hamill Davison of Michigan; Kathleen Christian of Ardglass, County Down, Ireland; and several nieces and nephews.

 The Congregation of the Sisters, Servants of the Immaculate Heart of Mary benefited from the efforts to bring young women from Ireland to Scranton, Pennsylvania.